Updated: December 2017

 Two fundamental properties that determine addiction include (i) an addictive stimuli that is reinforcing and (ii) a stimuli that is perceived as being inherently beneficial, desirable, or pleasurable (1).

-Many will become addicted to ICE after repeated exposure despite their best efforts.
-What usually starts as a social habit quickly morphs into a regular day to day habit.
-Many make this transition on the guise that it helps them focus and concentrate.
-This example fulfils both addiction properties of it being both reinforcing and it being perceived as inherently beneficial (at least initially).
+Many people become addicted to drugs after repeated exposure despite their best efforts.
+What usually starts as a social habit quickly morphs into a regular day to day problem.
+Many make this transition on the guise that it helps them focus and concentrate, or helps them relax and ease pain.
+These examples fulfil both addiction properties of it being reinforcing and it being perceived as inherently beneficial (at least initially).

 The addictions that many in Melbourne currently face continue to be ICE use and excessive alcohol consumption.
 Here are some of the key questions to ask yourself to determine whether you are addicted to a substance: